Search

 Corrie got sick, right after arrest.
 She was placed in a filthy solitary confinement cell, where she battled respiratory illness and acute loneliness, as well as worry over her other family members, the Jews hiding in her closet, and above all, her aged father (also arrested).

 She could not know that her dear father had died in prison after only ten days following their arrest.
-He was perhaps only some hundreds of feet away from his daughter’s prison cells when the 84-year-old patriarch of the family died.
+He was perhaps only some hundreds of feet away from his two daughter’s prison cells, when the 84-year-old patriarch of the family died.

 Caspar ten Boom